 Yonatan Neril directs The Interfaith Center for Sustainable Development and its branches Jewish Eco Seminars and Eco Israel Tours.
 A native of California, he completed an MA and BA from Stanford University with a focus on global environmental issues, and received rabbinical ordination in Israel.
 He has spoken internationally on religion and the environment, and organized two interfaith environmental conferences in Jerusalem in which religious leaders of several faiths spoke.
-He is the lead author and general editor of two publications on Jewish environmental ethics.
+He is the lead author and general editor of two publications on Jewish environmental ethics and was a Dorot and PresenTense Fellow.
 He lives with his wife, Shana, and son, Shacharya, in Jerusalem.

 The Interfaith Declaration on Climate Change (IDCC) uses the Internet to create a collaborative, innovative and global community for discussion and action on climate change.
 They work to foster local, national, and international conversations to create a unified voice that will guide and influence people, institutions, and governments on how to best address the issues of climate change and sustainability.
 IDCC is collaborating with the Interfaith Center for Sustainable Development on a joint project, the United Planet Faith and Science Initiative.